New mountain lion added to Southern California study

 -

-This Nov.
-11, 2019, photo released by the National Park Service shows female mountain lion P-77 after she was photographed by a remote camera by National Park Service in the Thousand Oaks area of Ventura County, Calif.
-The National Park Service says it's added a new mountain lion to its long-term study of the big cats in Southern California.
+CORRECTS LOCATION TO SIMI HILLS, INSTEAD OF THE THOUSAND OAKS - This Nov.
+11, 2019, photo released by the National Park Service shows female mountain lion P-77 after she was photographed by a remote camera by National Park Service in the Simi Hills, northwest of Los Angeles.
+The National Park Service says it's added the new mountain lion to a long-term study of the big cats in Southern California.
 Officials announced Monday, Nov.
-25, 2019, that the lion dubbed P-77 was captured, outfitted with a tracking collar and released where it was found in the Simi Hills northwest of Los Angeles.
-P-77 is a female and estimated to be about two years old.
-Biologists are studying lions in and around the Santa Monica Mountains to determine how they survive in urbanized, fragmented habitat.
-(National Park Service via AP, File) less
+25, that the lion dubbed P-77 was captured, outfitted with a tracking collar and released where it was found in the Simi Hills.
+(National Park Service via AP) less

 Photo: Uncredited, AP

-This Nov.
-11, 2019, photo released by the National Park Service shows female mountain lion P-77 after she was photographed by a remote camera by National Park Service in the Thousand Oaks area of Ventura County, Calif.
-The National Park Service says it's added a new mountain lion to its long-term study of the big cats in Southern California.
+CORRECTS LOCATION TO SIMI HILLS, INSTEAD OF THE THOUSAND OAKS - This Nov.
+11, 2019, photo released by the National Park Service shows female mountain lion P-77 after she was photographed by a remote camera by National Park Service in the Simi Hills, northwest of Los Angeles.
+The National Park Service says it's added the new mountain lion to a long-term study of the big cats in Southern California.
 Officials announced Monday, Nov.
-25, 2019, that the lion dubbed P-77 was captured, outfitted with a tracking collar and released where it was found in the Simi Hills northwest of Los Angeles.
-P-77 is a female and estimated to be about two years old.
-Biologists are studying lions in and around the Santa Monica Mountains to determine how they survive in urbanized, fragmented habitat.
-(National Park Service via AP, File) less
+25, that the lion dubbed P-77 was captured, outfitted with a tracking collar and released where it was found in the Simi Hills.
+(National Park Service via AP) less

 Photo: Uncredited, AP

-This Nov.
-11, 2019, photo released by the National Park Service shows female mountain lion P-77 after she was photographed by a remote camera by National Park Service in the Thousand Oaks area of Ventura ... more
+CORRECTS LOCATION TO SIMI HILLS, INSTEAD OF THE THOUSAND OAKS - This Nov.
+11, 2019, photo released by the National Park Service shows female mountain lion P-77 after she was photographed by a remote camera by ... more

 LOS ANGELES (AP) — The National Park Service says it’s added a new mountain lion to a long-term study of the big cats in Southern California.